jeremytammik/tbc/a/1983_geo_opt_curve.md

 ####<a name="6"></a> Unintelligible Film Dialogue

-Completely removed from programming and the Revit MEP, I enjoyed this 11-minute explasnation of [why we all need subtitles now](https://www.youtube.com/watch?v=VYJtb2YXae8).
+Completely removed from programming and the Revit MEP, I enjoyed this 11-minute analysis of [why we all need subtitles now](https://www.youtube.com/watch?v=VYJtb2YXae8).